bruceravel/demeter/documentation/Athena/process/rebin.rst

 Some beamlines offer the option of slewing the monochromator continuously from the beginning of the scan to the end.
 A typical implementation of this works by driving the mono at a given speed and reading the measurement channels continuously.
 The signal is integrated for bins of time.
-After each time interval, the integrate signals are stored in a buffer.
+After each time interval, the integrated signals are stored in a buffer.
 At the end of the scan, the buffer is dumped to disk.
-At my old beamline (`MRCAT, Sector 10 at the
+At my old beamline (`MRCAT, Sector 10 at the APS
-APS <http://mrcat.iit.edu>`__), a typical EXAFS scan measured in this mode takes under 3 minutes.
+<http://mrcat.iit.edu>`__), a typical EXAFS scan measured in this mode
+takes 3 minutes or less.

 The drawback of this measurement mode (other than the generation of tons of data that needs to be analyzed!) is that the data are vastly over